BIAOXYZ/myNotes/programming_notes/programming_tools_and_libs/debug/python_debugger/pudb/README.md

   You can also set the attribute _MODULE_SOURCE_CODE in the module in which this func was compiled to a string containing the code.
 ```

+# 设置

+## 更换主题

+How can I select or change the theme on pudb (Python Debugger)?
+How can I select or change the theme on pudb (Python Debugger)?

+## 调试多进程

+Cannot use pudb for multiprocessing https://stackoverflow.com/questions/47967490/cannot-use-pudb-for-multiprocessing

+Use puDB to Debug Python Multiprocessing Code https://auro-227.medium.com/use-pudb-to-debug-python-multiprocessing-code-c0c5551d010c